 Background.
 Deacon Phil DiBello is one of the two Permanent Deacons of the Catholic Community of Billerica (Saint Andrew, Saint Mary and Saint Theresa Parishes).
-Deacon Phil is also the Director of Faith Formation and Ministry for the Catholic Community of Billerica.
+Deacon Phil is also the Director of Evangelization and Communication for the Catholic Community of Billerica.

 Deb’s and my road back wound through Marriage Preparation, Baptism Preparation, Lectoring, RCIA, and leading small Bible Sharing groups.
 During this time, we were blessed with 4 children, and continued to grow in faith.
 In the late 1990’s, I started hearing a call to serve the people of God in a sacramental way, and started investigating becoming a Deacon.
 Thanks to Deacon Tom Mullins and Father Jack McCormick for guiding me through the discernment process and being a constant source of support.